justcoded/phpcodesniffer/README.md

 - Navigate Editor > Code Style
 - Click on wheel icon near a "Scheme" and choose "Import scheme"
 - Select xml file to import
-- Select new "Wordpress theme"
+- Select new "Wordpress" or "PSR2 tabs" scheme

 ### Code templates configuration